Coldog2333/Coldog2333.github.io/_pages/about.md

 Any collaboration or discussion is welcome!

 # 🔥 News
+- *2024.09*: 🎉 A paper was accepted as the EMNLP 2024 findings.
+- *2024.09*: 💪🏻 [JMedBench](https://huggingface.co/datasets/Coldog2333/JMedBench) is publicly available to support the development of Japanese biomedical LLMs.
 - *2024.01*: 💪🏻 A survey paper for SciLMs has been completed.
-- *2024.01*: 🎉 A paper was accepted by IEEE Access.
-- *2023.12*: 🎉 A paper was accepted as a full paper by ECIR 2024.
-- *2023.10*: 🎉 A paper was accepted as a main paper by EMNLP 2023.
 - *2023.08*: [BioMed-Llama](https://github.com/Coldog2333/BioMed-LLaMA) is publicly available.
-- *2023.05*: 🎉 A paper was accepted by \*SEM 2023.
-- *2023.05*: [SuperDialseg](https://github.com/Coldog2333/SuperDialseg) is publicly available.
-You can segment your dialogues with **two lines** of Python codes.

 # 📖 Educations
 - *2022.04 - Now*, Ph.D. candidate in Computer Science, The University of Tokyo.